Club Universitario de Deportes: 2010 – present

 During the first part of the tournament, the Chamber of Conciliation and Dispute Resolution Peruvian Football Federation took away two points for having an outstanding debt to Ricardo Gareca and finished in fifth place with 51 points product of 16 wins, 5 draws and 9 defeats.
 In the second stage championship of the "U" joined the league odd in which it scored 5 wins and 6 ties for a total of 72 points and obtained the qualification for the Copa Sudamericana 2011.

 In the 2011 Peruvian Championship, the team did not have a good start and it was only in the third round that they obtained their first victory; However, little by little, he began to raise his level and came to close his participation in the first phase at the top of the table.
 During the second phase of the tournament, the club was saved from relegation in the penultimate round after drawing 2–2 with Universidad César Vallejo at the Estadio Nacional.
 At the international level, the club showed a different face and for the first time in its history advanced to the quarterfinals of the Copa Sudamericana where they were eliminated by Vasco da Gama from Brazil by an aggregate score of 5–4.
 Due to the large debts of some football clubs in Peru (including Universitario), the National Customs and Tax Administration Superintendence requested the National Institute for the Defense of Competition and the Protection of Intellectual Property to initiate a bankruptcy process to restructure the club.
 With this measure, the board of directors was disintegrated and Rocío Chávez Pimentel, president of Right Business S.A., was appointed temporary administrator of the club.

-In 2024, "U" celebrated its 100th anniversary since being founded, and also won the Apertura and Clausura tournaments played in the season to claim its 28th league title.
+Internationally the club showed a different face and for the first time in its history advanced to the quarterfinals of the Copa Sudamericana, where it was eliminated by Brazil's Vasco da Gama on a 5–4 aggregate score.
+Raúl Ruidíaz was the club's top scorer with four goals.
+In June 2011 the first edition of the U-20 Copa Libertadores was held in Peru, which the merengue squad ultimately won after beating Boca Juniors 5–4 in a penalty shoot-out in the final.